 As you pull things out, begin sorting them into categories.
 It’s okay if you don’t have your categories set in stone yet.
 Just get a basic idea.
 Here are my current categories:

-snacks, pasta & grains, sauces, condiments, cereal, canned goods, Asian food, breakfast, cereal, fruit & nuts, and rice, and then I have drawers for a few specific items.
-(I keep my baking ingredients somewhere else).
+And then I have drawers for a few specific items.
+(I keep my baking ingredients in a kitchen cupboard).

-Who knew I had 5 unopened bottles of sesame oil?S
+Who knew I had 5 unopened bottles of sesame oil???

 This is a great opportunity.
 Take a few minutes and wipe down your shelves, vacuum up the onion skin pieces on the floor, etc.

-Since I have wire shelving, I like to use this plastic shelf liner.
+Since I have wire shelving, I like to use plastic shelf liner.
 This helps ensure that if something leaks, it doesn’t end up dripping down to the next level.
-I just rolled it out and cut it down to size.
+I just rolled it out and cut it down to size with scissors.